 After brushing your teeth, bacteria can still remain on the tongue.
 Brushing or scraping your tongue as part of your daily routine can help to get rid of this bacteria, and also helps to freshen your breath.
 Be sure to use one toothbrush for brushing, and a different toothbrush for scraping your tongue.

 5. Keep up with regular professional dental care visits.

 Visit the dentist, at least twice a year, for a dental examination and cleaning.
 Dentists and hygienists have tools and techniques to clean your teeth far more thoroughly than you can at home.
 Regular exams also mean your dentist can find any issues that are developing sooner and offer treatment options to prevent them from getting worse.

-Beverages containing additives such as corn syrup and food dye can make white teeth appear dull and discoloured.
+Any beverage that contains food dyes or corn syrups can alter the colour of your teeth and cause them to appear dull.
 It is best to choose beverages such as milk, which helps to strengthen teeth and build stronger enamel, and water which hydrates your body.